Waterloo Catholic District School Board: History

 With the passage of the British North America Act in 1867, which guaranteed Roman Catholics in Ontario the right to their own Catholic schools, these schools would later extend into all of the Waterloo County.
 For many years, the teaching staff came from among the Religious – particularly Religious Sisters.
 Today, hiring is carried out following Ontario legislation.
 Full funding to the Catholic school system began in 1984.

-By 1968, independent Catholic School Boards were operating in Kitchener, Waterloo, Galt, Preston, Hespeler, Bridgeport, New Hamburg, Maryhill, St. Agatha, Linwood, Elmira and St. Clements.
-These independent Boards all ceased to exist on January 1, 1969, when the Ontario Legislature amalgamated them into one Board – the Waterloo County Separate School Board.
+By 1968, independent Catholic School Boards were operating in Kitchener, Waterloo, Galt, Preston, Hespeler, Bridgeport, New Hamburg, Maryhill, St. Agatha, Linwood, Elmira, and St. Clements.
+These independent Boards all ceased to exist on January 1, 1969 when the Ontario Legislature amalgamated them into one Board – the Waterloo County Separate School Board.

 In 1997, the Waterloo County Separate School Board ceased to exist as a result of a second provincial amalgamation effort.
 The Waterloo Catholic District School Board was incorporated in 1998 through the Education Act to oversee Catholic schools in the cities of Cambridge, Kitchener, and Waterloo, and the townships of Wilmot, Woolwich, North Dumfries, and Wellesley.

 In early 2018, the Board indicated that enrolment was increasing more rapidly in the past four years than in previous years.
 Between 2005 and 2014, enrolment grew by 2%.
 Since 2014 however, full-time enrolment had increased from 19,718 to approximately 22,088 students.
 An estimate at the time indicated that roughly one in three students in the Region are educated by the Catholic Board.

-On June 1, 2021, the Board raised the Pride flag for the first time at the board office and at all schools for June to celebrate LGBT Pride Month.
-A second flag pole was installed in the months leading up to June for schools that only had a single flag pole, so that the Pride Flag and Canadian Flag could be flown simultaneously.
-The decision to fly the Pride Flag resulted in two trustees resigning, those being Greig Reitzel and Kevin Dupuis.
-Both trustees had previously threatened to resign if the board decided to fly the Pride Flag.
+The Waterloo Catholic District School Board published forecasts in 2025 indicating the Board's enrolment would grow from its current level of 27,700 to 41,773 students.
+Growth is attributed to federal immigration policies, with newcomers preferring a faith-based education, families moving from the GTA in search of more affordable housing, and housing development within the Region.